ARTIST STATEMENT

-In 2024, Harlem Renaissance Reverie marks Therez Fleetwood’s vibrant homage to the spirit and legacy of this pivotal era in African American history by celebrating the creativity and resilience of influential artists such as William H. Johnson, Jacob Lawrence, and Elizabeth Catlett.
+In 2024, Harlem Renaissance Reverie marked Therez Fleetwood’s vibrant homage to the spirit and legacy of this pivotal era in African American history by celebrating the creativity and resilience of influential artists such as William H. Johnson, Jacob Lawrence, and Elizabeth Catlett.

 With a foundation rooted in high fashion and global couture glamour, Therez is a distinguished fashion designer renowned for her impeccably crafted and thoughtfully curated women’s apparel.